oracle/cloudtestdrive/AppDev/OKE-GitOps/part2.md

-2. Install Flux controllers on your OKE cluster (Before installing, it may fail if your worker nodes are not up and running usually you need to wait 5~10 minutes, until your Kubernetes cluster is fully provisioned)
+2. Install Flux controllers on your OKE cluster (Before installing, it may fail if your worker nodes are not up and running usually you need to wait 5~10 minutes, until your Kubernetes cluster is fully provisioned - if it continues to fail, check your nodes status from the cloud console: Develeoper Services > Kubernetes Clusters)
 ```
 ./flux install
 ```